Companies or professionals to which it applies

 The nature of the goods and services purchased or imported, which should be aligned with the nature of the intended activity.

 The period between when the goods and services are acquired or imported and their actual use in the activity.

 Compliance with the formal, registration and accounting obligations required from business people or employers.

 Have obtained or have applied for the necessary authorisations, permits or licences to perform the activity.

 Have filed tax returns for the activity.

-If the purchaser or importer of the goods or services is unable to provide the accreditation referred to in the previous paragraphs, it will be considered that he/she was not a business person or employer at the time of the acquisition or import, and no deduction will be made for the VAT payments borne.This is the case even if, after the goods or services are acquired or imported, the person concerned decides to use them in the performance of a business or professional activity.
+If the purchaser or importer of the goods or services is unable to provide the proof referred to in the previous paragraphs, he shall be deemed not to have been a businessman or professional at the time of said acquisition or importation, and no deduction shall be made from the VAT paid.This is the case even if, after the goods or services are acquired or imported, the person concerned decides to use them in the performance of a business or professional activity.